You come into work on Monday morning, log in to your emails and find a customer demanding their personal data from your organisation.

 This means employees should be aware of what a subject request access is (you can share this article with them!) and the relevant employees need to be able to deal with the requests.

 For instance, the receptionist should be able to confidently pass on the information to the relevant people who can deal with the request.
-These people will need more detailed training as they will most likely be the taking positions of data controllers and data processors.
+These people will need more detailed training as they will most likely be taking positions of data controllers and data processors.

 Secondly, you should look to give guidance to both customers and employees.